Concessions include authorised interruptions of study and extensions to the programme period of study.

 How to apply

 UGT and PGT students

-You can find the Authorised Interruption of Study and Concessions (programme extension) forms via the links below for PGT and UG students.
+You can find the Authorised Interruption of Study and Concessions Request (including Programme Extensions) forms via the links below for PGT and UG students.

-Please discuss your request for an authorised interruption of study or programme extension with your Personal Tutor providing them with any supporting evidence.
+Please discuss your request for an authorised interruption of study, concession or programme extension with your Personal Tutor providing them with any supporting evidence.
 Personal Tutors should support you in completing the form, and advise you about your return to study plan.